Converting Radians to Degrees: A thorough look

 Degrees = Radians × (180/π)

 Let's break this down: We multiply the radian measure by the conversion factor (180/π).
-This factor essentially scales the radian measurement to its equivalent in degrees.
-The value of π (approximately 3.14159) is crucial in this calculation.
+That said, this factor essentially scales the radian measurement to its equivalent in degrees.
+Even so, the value of π (approximately 3.
+14159) is crucial in this calculation.

 Step-by-Step Guide to Radian-to-Degree Conversion